 I had never heard of Michèle Belaiche before her exhibition at Galerie du Passage.
-And as soon as I met her, I realized we had so many friends in common that we should have met many times before… She spent her life surrounded by decorators and architects, travelled the world with Jacques Grange, her boss of twenty years, and is now painting full time in Ménerbes, in Lubéron.
+And as soon as I met her, I realized we had so many friends in common that we should have met many times before… She spent her life surrounded by decorators and architects, travelled the world with Jacques Grange, with whom she worked for twenty years, and is now painting full time in Ménerbes, in Lubéron.
 Her watercolors are full of light and meditation and they are beautifully presented by Pierre Passebon in Passage Vero Dodat.
 The opening last week was the place to be.

 Pierre Passebon organized a perfect decor around her paintings with a few charming Lalanne animals and his usual 1950’s lamps and vases.
 This is a perfect exhibition for his space, a very intimate decor in one of the passages near the Louvre.
 The works sell between 1 200€ and 1 800€ and will put you in a good mood for the rest of the year…